Developer Debug Tools

 } // End ddtt_wpconfig_snippets_filter()

-add_filter( 'ddtt_wpconfig_snippets', 'ddtt_wpconfig_snippets_filter' );
+add_filter( 'ddtt_wpconfig_snippets', 'ddtt_wpconfig_snippets_filter' );ddtt_htaccess_snippets

 TYPE ⇢ Filter